Excerpts from A Stroke of Bad Luck and the Potholed Road to Recovery:

 At the hospital, I didn’t believe the doctor who told me I was having a stroke.
 After all, I was perfectly healthy with, I thought, not a single risk factor for stroke.
 But there were risks, “hidden risks”–like migraine, miscarriage, common clotting disorders and autoimmune disease–that I didn’t understand.

 In the year that followed my stroke, I had to relearn the alphabet, how to hold a fork, how to tie my shoes.
 I had to relearn to type in spite of a therapist who wanted me to braid potholders!
-That year I also had to learn, kicking and screaming, how to be a patient with a serious chronic illness taking scary-high level of blood thinner to prevent another stroke.
+That year I also had to learn, kicking and screaming, how to be an autoimmune patient with a serious chronic illness, taking scary-high level of blood thinner to prevent another stroke.

 Far too young to “retire” after the stroke, but lacking the metal quickness to resume my public relations career, I began my search for something constructive to do.
 I wrote about my experience with stroke and APS, first as an exercise to regain writing skills, then with a passion to spread the word about the “hidden” risk factors for stroke in women.

 “Talk about comebacks!
 A stroke survivor, adventure traveler, and self-confessed klutz, Anne Sigmon gives everyone a lesson in heroism and what it means to be intrepid.
-Profoundly inspiring, entertaining and informative, A Stroke of Bad Luck and the Potholed Road to Recovery is a must-read for anyone interested in the journey toward wellness.”
+Profoundly inspiring, entertaining and informative, Scrambling Back is a must-read for anyone interested in the journey toward wellness.”

 —Linda Watanabe McFerrin, Author of The Hand of Buddha and Dead Love (Stone Bridge Press, 2010)